anykey111/xeh/README.md

     * Meta evaluation - using the result of the source code execution as input for compilation

 User is free to switch forth and back between the modes.
-When compiler see the round bracket it switch to the meta mode, then execute code till the closing bracket.
+When compiler see the round bracket `(` it switch to the meta mode, then execute code till the closing bracket `)`.
 All values on the stack are passed to the parent mode.

 ```